webinos/webinos-design-data/README.md

 CAIRIS
 --

-The content of this repository is was created to work with [cairis](https://github.com/failys/CAIRIS "CAIRIS").
-CAIRIS is a Requirements Management tool for specifying secure and usable systems.
+The content of this repository is was created to work with [cairis](https://github.com/failys/cairis "CAIRIS").
+CAIRIS is a platform for specifying secure and usable systems.

 Getting started
 --

 * Install CAIRIS.
-You can find instructions on how to install it at http://cairis.org
+You can find instructions on how to install it at https://cairis.org
 * Download the contents of this repository
 * Modify the beginning of the file 'scripts/regenerate.sh' :